 Selling paintings online is more challenging than most artists think.

-When you are just starting out people interested in your artistic style will have a challenging time finding you because your site will not be ranked in the search engines.
-You need to focus on building brand awareness and a following.
+When you are just starting out people interested in your art style will have a difficult time finding you because your site will not be ranked in the search engines.

 You might get lucky sometimes to have some people stumble upon your site because they happened to match a few keywords on your site.
 This can happen but it is infrequent in the beginning.